For a list of Arkansas economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-- Eligible minimum project costs must be $1 million, except in high unemployment counties (Arkansas, Chicot, Clay, Crittenden, Dallas, Desha and Mississippi) where it is $500,000.
+- Eligible minimum project costs must be $1 million, except in high unemployment counties,* where it is $500,000.

-- Sales tax credits are calculated based upon 15% of eligible project cost for projects spending more than $1 million; credits are 25% of eligible project cost for the projects in high unemployment counties.*
+- The sales tax credits are calculated based upon 15% of eligible project cost for projects spending more than $1 million; credits are 25% of eligible project cost for the projects in high unemployment counties.*

-- Sales tax credit may be applied against the business’s increased sales tax liability resulting from the project.
+- The sales tax credit may be applied against the business’s increased sales tax liability that results from the project.

-- Other review criteria may be requested to determine whether the project meets the intent of the Act.
+- Other review criteria may be requested by AEDC to determine whether the tourism attraction project meets the intent of the Act.

-Additionally, eligible businesses may receive a state income tax credit equal to 4% of the annual payroll of each new, full-time, permanent employee.
+Additionally, eligible businesses may receive a state income tax credit equal to 4% of the annual payroll of new, full-time, permanent employees.
 The income tax credits begin in the year in which the new employees are hired.
 Any unused portion of the credit may be carried forward against corporate income tax for the succeeding nine years.